 Dimensions - 17.8mm x 61mm

 The 32-bit ARM microcontroller built into the teensy can handle USB without the need for additional circuitry.
-Consequently, you’ll be able to dispense with the FT232RL found on the Arduino, which is part of the reason the Teensy is cheaper.
+That's why you won't need the FT232RL (FTDI chip) found on the Arduino, which is part of the reason the Teensy is cheaper.

 CPU - ARM Cortex M3 120Mhz